-The Dean’s Awards mark the culmination of a 4-H’ers career, recognizing youth who have participated and excelled in a broad spectrum of activities and experiences over a sustained period of time.
+The Dean’s Award marks the culmination of a 4-H’er’s career, recognizing youth who have participated and excelled in a broad spectrum of activities and experiences over an extended period of time.
 The contest is designed to encourage participation and achievement by 4-H youth in areas fundamental to the mission of 4-H, the College of Agricultural and Environmental Sciences, and the College of Family and Consumer Sciences.
-It recognizes youth for achievement and experience in agricultural and environmental science, citizenship, leadership, and/or family and consumer science.
+It recognizes youth for achievement and experience in a variety of project areas.

-An award will be presented in each of the following five areas:
+A Dean’s Award will be presented in each of the following six areas:

 - Agricultural and Environmental Sciences